 What’s going to challenge and disrupt the traditional sales model?

 The order-takers and the explainers are going to be largely gone.
-The MSP website content is going to be that much more effective, so there’s not going to be the need for order takers or explainers.
+The MSP website content will be much more effective, so there’s not going to be the need for order takers or explainers.
 All of that is going to be handled right on the website.

 And true consultants are the ones that are actually going to dominate sales.